 Its flashy markings have earned it the nickname Picasso triggerfish, since it looks like a work of art swimming through the reef.

-Best Places by Boat (Crystal-Clear Favorites)
+Best Places To See the Hawaii State Fish by Boat

-Molokini is in clear, protected water, and its visibility can be incredible.
+- Molokini Crater: Molokini is in clear, protected water, and its visibility can be incredible.
 Look for humuhumu near coral patches and rocky edges.
 Morning light makes their colors pop.

-Calmer water and gentle lava rock structures make a great habitat.
+- Turtle Town: Calmer water and gentle lava rock structures make a great habitat.
 Scan the ledges and the sandy edges.
 The humuhumu likes to dart in and out of little caves.

-Protected coves with healthy coral.
+- Kapalua Bay & Napili Bay (West Maui): Protected coves with healthy coral.
 Hug the rocky sides.
 Move slowly.
 You’ll often see them zigzagging between coral heads.

-Follow the rock wall.
+- Black Rock (Kaʻanapali): Follow the rock wall.
 Stay aware of currents and keep a safe distance from cliff-jumpers.
 Fish love the structure here.

-Beginner-friendly entries with plenty of reef life.
+- Ulua Beach & Keawakapu (South Maui): Beginner-friendly entries with plenty of reef life.
 Early morning is best for calm water and clear views.

 Tip: Conditions change.
 If the water looks rough or cloudy, choose another spot or another day.
 Safety first.

-These fish are active during the day and tend to hide at night.
+- Daily Life: These fish are active during the day and tend to hide at night.
 They eat algae, snails, and small crustaceans.

-They wedge into rocks and lock in with a dorsal spine “trigger.”
+- Defense Mechanism: They wedge into rocks and lock in with a dorsal spine “trigger.”
 That’s how triggerfish got their name.

-Don’t be fooled by its cute looks!
+- Territorial Attitude: Don’t be fooled by its cute looks!
 They’re feisty!
 These little guys defend their territory, especially against other fish.

 About Spelling